-Staff within the setting are trained at Level 3, Diploma Level 4 or BA Hons Level 6 in Early Years and Childcare practice and we also have a Qualified Teacher.
+Staff within the setting are trained at Level 3, Diploma Level 4 and we also have a Qualified Teacher.
 Staff have also attended specific training in Makaton signing, Speech and Language programmes, Autism awareness, Paediatric First Aid and

 many other training sessions to enable them to work with a diverse cohort of children.
 This training also enables all staff to effectively plan for all children throughout the environment and meeting their needs by adapting this accordingly.